-Toasted cashews, snow peas, carrots and juicy chicken in a garlicky cashew sauce – pair with rice for a super simple take-out style Easy Cashew Chicken Meal Prep!
+This make-ahead recipe features toasted cashews, snow peas, carrots and juicy chicken thighs in a garlicky cashew sauce – pair with rice for a super simple take-out style Easy Cashew Chicken Meal Prep!

 Jump to Recipe